 So, water the plant regular when it is actively growing in summers; however, slightly reduce the watering during the late winter season.

-Regularly feed the plant with a weak liquid fertilizer during the growing season, but reduce it to about once or twice a month in winter months.
+Regularly feed the plant with a weak liquid fertilizer during spring and summer, but reduce it to about once or twice a month in winter months.

 Soil & Transplanting